RFC1920/Replicator/README.md

 # Replicator
-Replicate items
+Replicate any item which will fit into a loot container.

-Any item which will fit into a loot container.
 However, the item must be in the list of ReplicateableTypes (item categories) and cannot be in the blacklist (prefab name match).
 See the configuration section below.

 ## Permissions